Skip to content

 # Use explicit path

-ai-rulez generate .ai-rulez/config.yaml
+ai-rulez generate .ai-rulez/config.toml

 # Specify config via flag

-ai-rulez generate --config ./custom-config.yaml
+ai-rulez generate --config ./ai-policy/config.toml

 Exit Codes